Azure/azure-signalr/docs/rest-api.md

 This can be achieved by including a `nameid` claim in each client's JWT token when they are connecting to Azure SignalR Service.
 Then SignalR Service will use the value of `nameid` claim as the user id of each client connection.

-As shown in the [architecture section](#serverlss), the `redirect` function will return a redirect negotiation response to client.
+As shown in the [architecture section](#serverlss), the `negotiate` function will return a redirect negotiation response to client.
 A typical negotiation response looks like as folllowing.
 The `nameid` claim should be included in the access token.

     ```json